 The Open University of Tanzania is a distance education institution that offers certificates, diplomas, and postgraduate programs.
 The OUT works under faculties and Institutes.
 The faculties include the Faculty of Education (FED), Faculty of Social Sciences (FASS), Faculty of Business Management (FBM), Faculty of Law (FLAW), and Faculty of Science and Technology (FSTE).
 The institutes include the Institute of Technology and the Institute of Continuing Education (ICE).
 The FED and ICE are the ones that offer Teachers Professional Development (TPD) Programmes.
 The target population in this study involved student teachers studying for a Diploma in Primary Teacher Education (DPTE) allocated under ICE.
 According to the Students Handbook (2011), DPTE is a tool that integrates theory with practice to develop teachers professionally and enhance their capability to provide quality primary education.
 According to Kabate (2014), the DPTE program promotes knowledge and skills in various techniques of interactive learning and teaching that are child-friendly and gender sensitive.
 The program involves three streams: Language, science, and social science.
 In the program, student teachers update their knowledge of their teaching subjects and enhance their professional and pedagogical reasoning skills and competencies.
 As far as the present study is concerned, Table 1 indicates courses that enhance pedagogical reasoning skills and competencies and the streams.
 Prospectus 2022/2023 states that educational delivery in OUT involves broadcasting, telecasting, ICT, correspondence, enhanced face-to-face, seminars, online education (blended) delivery modes, or combining two or more methods.

-Table 1: Courses Enhancing Pedagogical Reasoning Skills and Stream to Student Teachers
+Table 1.
+Courses Enhancing Pedagogical Reasoning Skills and Stream to Student Teachers